kebaldwi/ansible_lab_v1/LabGuide.md

 The only drawback of network resource modules is the limited number of modules availble.
 There aren't network resource modules for every configuration that you might need to manage.

-In order to get a little bit of exposure to network resource modules, we will use a simple playbook to change the hostname of our C8kv router.
-We will use the [cisco.ios.ios_hostname](https://docs.ansible.com/ansible/latest/collections/cisco/ios/ios_hostname_module.html) network resource module in the playbook titled [router_hostname.yaml](Task_1.5_Day_N_Config_Change/router_hostname.yaml):
+In order to get a little bit of exposure to network resource modules, we will use a simple playbook that calls the [cisco.ios.ios_hostname](https://docs.ansible.com/ansible/latest/collections/cisco/ios/ios_hostname_module.html) network resource module to change the hostname of our C8kv router.See the playbook titled [router_hostname.yaml](Task_1.5_Day_N_Config_Change/router_hostname.yaml):

 ```
 # Modify Hostname on WAN Router